Steve Brown (darts player, born 1962): Career

 Brown has also had success on the North American darts circuit reaching several World-Ranked finals including the 1998 Calgary Golden Harvest (losing to Rod Harrington), the 1999 Cleveland Darts Extravaganza (losing to Alan Warriner), the 2001 Blueberry Hill Open (losing to John Part), and the 2006 U.S.A.
 Darts Classic (losing to David Marienthal).
 He won the 2004 Windy City Open and was runner-up the following year, and most recently won the 2009 Houston Open.
 In fact, Brown is one of a very small handful of players to have won World-Ranked events in three different decades, and was also the first player to hold all three ADO National Championships simultaneously.

 He is also the only American male to be inducted into both the US National Darts Hall of Fame, and the Golden Harvest International Darts Hall of Fame.

 Brown lost out controversially on a place at the 2008 Lakeside World Championship.
-He made it to the semi-finals of the qualifiers in Bridlington - only to lose to Michael Rosenauer who then beat Swedish player Kenneth Hogwall to qualify for Lakeside.
-Rosenauer had also achieved qualification status for the PDC World Championship and elected to choose that championship instead - thus upsetting those players who he had knocked out of the qualifiers for the BDO version.
+He made it to the semi-finals of the qualifiers in Bridlington – only to lose to Michael Rosenauer who then beat Swedish player Kenneth Hogwall to qualify for Lakeside.
+Rosenauer had also achieved qualification status for the PDC World Championship and elected to choose that championship instead – thus upsetting those players who he had knocked out of the qualifiers for the BDO version.

 After a somewhat disappointing 2008, Brown returned to form the following year.
-In addition to finishing the year as ADO #1, he claimed a spot on the US World Cup team for the 2009 WDF World Cup which was held in Charlotte, North Carolina, USA.
+In addition to finishing the year as ADO #1, he claimed a spot on the US World Cup team for the 2009 WDF World Cup which was held in Charlotte, North Carolina, US.
 This was Brown's third time on a US World Cup Team, following South Africa (1999) and Malaysia (2001).
 Brown also came close to qualifying for the 2010 BDO World Darts Championship by way of the BDO Invitational Table, and had he done so, would have been the first American ever to qualify for Lakeside via the rankings.

 He competed at the 2010 World Masters, where he lost to Scotland's John Henderson in the third round, and again reached the semi-finals of the BDO World Championship playoffs, losing to eventual qualifier Jan Dekker.
 Brown finished 2010 ranked as US #1 (for the fourth time) by the ADO.
 In 2012, Brown was forced to miss a number of major US tournaments, but still finished 11th in the ADO National Rankings.
-This means that, since Brown's first full year on the ADO circuit (1993), he has never been outside the Top 12 - a run of 20 consecutive years.
+This means that, since Brown's first full year on the ADO circuit (1993), he has never been outside the Top 12 – a run of 20 consecutive years.
 Also in 2012, he won the Men's Singles at the Blueberry Hill Open for a record sixth time.